datarefinery/API-PMH/README.md

 * to be streaming (and possibly real-time) capable

 The rationale is to create a harvesting API which is simple(r) to:
+* use/consume
 * implement
-* use/consume

-over either:
+over:
 * traditional data stores (SQL), or
-* JSON document databases/stores/indexers ('noSQL').
+* JSON document databases/stores/indexers ('noSQL')
+* and maybe even triplestores

 Achieving these basic goals would hopefully make API-PMH useful for not only inter-site 'harvesting', but also efficient enough for intra/inter-system 'middleware' data transport.